escott8908/Getting-and-Cleaning-Data/README.md

 ```
 install.packages(c("dplyr", "reshape2"))
 ```
-- The data needed for **run_annalysis.R** can be downloaded from here <https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip>.
+- The data needed for **run_annalysis.R** can be downloaded from [here](https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip).
 Please download this zipped file and unzip it.
 It can be unzipped in R with the following command.
 ```
 unzip("UCI HAR Dataset.zip")
 ```